 When you click on an element in the display, it is marked by a vertical colored line in the left margin to indicate that the element is selected, and a vertical or horizontal line against the element property you clicked on, to indicate that the focus is on that property.
-In the illustration, the status of the 'Logout Use Case' element is selected.
+In the illustration, the Author of the 'Party Description' element is selected.
 If you click again on the element property, the margin line changes color, to indicate that the property is open for editing.
 For example: